-THIS IS NOT OFFERED IN SEMESTER ONE 2021.
+THIS IS NOT OFFERED IN SEMESTER ONE 2022.

-aidlaw College offers the Certificate in Study and Career reparation (CertPrep) which assists students with the evelopment of key skills, capabilities, knowledge and ttributes needed to succeed in tertiary education including egree level.
-The programme provides a foundation for tudents who want to continue into Laidlaw programmes in Theology, Teaching or Counselling through a mixture of cademic skills development and reflection on Christian faith and life.
-The programme focuses on four key areas: Academic eading, writing, and communication; Managing your study and learning; Encountering the Bible and Faith in Action.
+Laidlaw College offers the Certificate in Study and Employment Pathways which assists students with the development of key skills, capabilities, knowledge and attributes needed to succeed in tertiary education including degree level.
+The programme provides a foundation for students who want to continue into Laidlaw programmes in Theology, Teaching or Counselling through a mixture of academic skills development and reflection on Christian faith and life.
+The programme focuses on four key areas: Academic reading, writing, and communication; Managing your study and learning; Encountering the Bible and Faith in Action.